madendinara/InstagramClone/README.md

 <h1>Instagram App Clone</h1>
 <h2>Description</h2>
 I've built this app for learning purposes.
 That's a complete version of Instagram Clone ready to be published.
-It includes all the core component of a social network.
+It includes all the core components of a social network.
 And this app was created fully programmatically, without using of storyboard.

 <h2>Architecture</h2>
 MVVM - Model View ViewModel